Bandwidth/bandwidth.github.io/getStartedProgGuide.md

 ### Core Concepts
 #### REST Calls and Callbacks
 Bandwidth's Voice & Messaging APIs use callbacks to communicate with the developer's servers hosting applications.
 Callbacks are triggered by things like incoming calls, incoming messages, or other API calls that have a callback defined.
-Understadning callbacks and how they work is a prerequisite to developing complex communications applications with Bandwidth's APIs.
+Understanding callbacks and how they work is a prerequisite to developing complex communications applications with Bandwidth's APIs.

 ![Callback Flow](https://dev.bandwidth.com/ap-docs/apiCallbacks/images/callback-events1.png)